khaljimbo/safari-api/README.md

 ## Cloud Nativeness

-By being containerized and built for deployment to K8s using Helm this fits in the CNCF guidelines with being ready for scale and fast stateless rollout.
+By being containerized and built for deployment to K8s using Helm this fits in the CNCF guidelines with being ready for scale.
+As this is containerized it is also cloud agnostic since the container image can be lifted and shifted to multiple cloud providers.